Stucco and the blind man

 MOre flashing over windows

 This picture shows the same old stuff, a different day.
 We used pre-bent window flashing, or window cap, from Home Cheap-o.
 We spray painted the flashing gloss black to match the windows and put it on.The top flange is sealed with red tape and overlapped with tar paper.
 We put tar paper over zip wall.
 The zip wall people claim you don't need an additional vapor barrier, but I put on tarpaper anyway.
-It sure can't hurt.
+I sure can't hurt.

 Spanish style home